Roy Brown (RAF officer): Memorials, tributes and relics

-Some time in 1918, Brown acquired the seat of the Fokker Dr.| triplane in which Richthofen made his final flight; in 1920 he donated his souvenir to the Royal Canadian Military Institute.
+In 1918, Brown acquired the seat of the Fokker Dr.| triplane in which Richthofen made his final flight; in 1920 he donated his souvenir to the Royal Canadian Military Institute.

 A memorial plaque titled "Captain A. Roy Brown, D.S.C.
 1893–1944", was erected at the Carleton Place Public Library by the Ontario Heritage Foundation, in memory of Brown.

 In November 2012, the town of Carleton Place further paid tribute to Brown with a prominent mural on the town's main street.
 A museum dedicated to Brown was also opened in Carleton Place.

 In 2015, Brown was posthumously inducted into Canada's Aviation Hall of Fame.

 In 2016, a new headstone was erected for Brown in the Toronto Necropolis.
 The stone was unveiled by his nieces, Carol Nicholson and Nadine Carter.

 On 28 November 2020, a bronze statue depicting Arthur Roy Brown was unveiled in Carleton Place.
-A most beloved son of the town, the statue sits in a park facing the Mississippi Lake close to the Roy Brown Museum and the mural of the famous dogfight.
+The most beloved son of the town, the statue sits in a park facing the Mississippi Lake close to the Roy Brown Museum and the mural of the famous dogfight (deadly air battles).

 Brown in film and fiction

 Although Roy Brown has left a much smaller mark in popular culture than Manfred von Richthofen's, his legacy is remembered sporadically.

 Brown was a minor character in Karl Ritter's 1938 film, Pour Le Merite.
 He is shown as a captured aviator who shares a meal with the German squadron that shot him down.
 He then is allowed to escape.

 Brown was portrayed by Don Stroud in the 1971 film Von Richthofen and Brown.
-He is depicted as a cynical, cocky, ruthless rebel without a cause who doesn't believe in honour.
+He is depicted as a cynical, cocky, ruthless rebel without a cause who does not believe in honour.
 He bullies his way to leadership and has his squadron hunt in packs with a plane as bait.
-This movies depicts Brown being responsible for Richthofen's death.
+This movie depicts Brown being responsible for Richthofen's death.

-In the 2008 film The Red Baron, he was played by Joseph Fiennes.
-Brown is depicted as being shot down by Richthofen in 1916 and subsequently escaping from a German Prisoner of War camp.
-Later, Brown and Richthofen are forced to ditch their aircraft in no man's land, where they share a friendly drink.
+In the 2008 film The Red Baron, he was portrayed by Joseph Fiennes.
+He is depicted as Richthofen's rival, being shot down by Richthofen early on in the film and subsequently escaping from a German Prisoner of War camp.
+In a dogfight later, Brown and Richthofen are forced to ditch their aircraft in no man's land, where they share a friendly drink.
+At the end of the film, Brown assists Richthofen's fictional love interest, Käte Otersdorf, in crossing into allied lines to visit his grave.